Skip to content

 ====

-While properly defined discovery selectors allow a service mesh deployed in ambient mode alongside a mesh in sidecar mode, this scenario has not been thoroughly validated.
+While well-defined discovery selectors allow a service mesh deployed in ambient mode alongside a mesh in sidecar mode, this scenario has not been thoroughly validated.
 To avoid potential conflicts, install {istio} ambient mode only on clusters that do not have an existing {SMProductName} installation.
-Ambient mode remains a technology preview feature.
+Ambient mode remains a Technology Preview feature.

 [IMPORTANT]